openharmony/third_party_cangjie_runtime/README.md

 ### Usage Instructions

 The standard library build artifacts need to be used with the cjc compiler and runtime, etc. For specific integration methods, please see the [Cangjie Programming Language Standard Library API](./std/doc/libs/summary_cjnative_EN.md).

+### Platform Support Plan
+- Build Platform Evolution: Plans to support building Cangjie Runtime and Standard Library artifacts on Windows by the end of 2025.
+- Cangjie Application Runtime Platform Evolution: Plans to support core functionalities for ohos-arm32 by September 30, 2025, excluding reflection and some optimization features temporarily.

 ## Repositories Involved